marafrass/Prototype1/README.md

 All sound effects used are public domain or licensed under Creative Commons.

+Lowpoly textures, except ones made by me, are either public domain or sourced from the 1994 game Heretic, developed by Raven Software and published by id Software.

 Base game template (FPS Microgame) by Unity Technologies.

 Soundtrack "The Only Thing They Fear is You" by Mick Gordon for DOOM Eternal.